Three of Wands Tarot Card Meanings

-On the Three of Wands, a man where red and green robes stands on a cliff with his back turned.
-He stands between three wands firmly planted in the ground, reflecting his commitment to his future plans.
-He has left the comfort of his castle from the Two of Wands and is now in a wide open space, looking out over the sea to distant mountains.
+The Three of Wands depicts a man in red and green robes standing on a cliff with his back turned.
+Three wands stand firmly planted in the ground, reflecting his commitment to his plans.
+He has left the comfort of the castle in the Two of Wands and is now in a vast open space, looking out over the sea to distant mountains.
 He watches three sailing ships pass by, symbolic of movement and progression.
-Standing on top of the hill, he can see all that lies ahead and is aware of any upcoming challenges and opportunities as he pursues his plans.
+From his high vantage point, he can see all that lies ahead, including any upcoming challenges and opportunities.

 NOTE: The Tarot card meaning description is based on the Rider Waite cards.